apache/yunikorn-site/docs/api/scheduler.md

 ## Enable or disable periodic state dump

 Endpoint to enable a state dump to be written periodically.
-By default, it is 60 seconds.
-The output goes to a file called `yunikorn-state.txt`.
-In the current version, the file is located in the current working directory of Yunikorn and it is not configurable.

-Trying to enable or disable this feature more than once in a row results in an error.
+**Status** : Deprecated and ignored since v1.2.0, no replacement.

 **URL** : `/ws/v1/periodicstatedump/{switch}/{periodSeconds}`